Ladies and gentleman, boys and girls a very warm welcome on board.

-Recently I asked my lovely followers on social media to answer the following statement, ‘You know you’re Cabin Crew when…..’
+Recently I asked my lovely dollies across social media to answer the following statement, ‘You know you’re Cabin Crew when…..’

 There were some very interesting, insightful and hilarious responses, all of which if you’ve ever been a flight attendant, you will totally understand.